 Does the NWLA PTAC certify companies as Small Disadvantaged Business, HUBZone, 8(a) and other federal certifications?

 No. The Small Business Administration – a separate entity – is responsible for the federal certification of businesses.
 We work closely with the SBA in many areas and can assist you in filling out the appropriate paperwork.

 Can the NWLA PTAC assist me with State and Local opportunities?

 Yes.
 The NWLA PTAC staff work closely with the state and local purchasing agents.
 We can assist you with vendor database registration and certifications.

 Why am I required to report my awarded contract dollars?

-The NWLA PTAC’s funding comes in part from the Dept of Defense.
-In order to continue to receive funding, we need to show the Department of Defense that we are working hard and are helping our clients receive contracts.
+The NWLA PTAC’s funding comes in part from the U.S. Department of Defense.
+To continue receiving funds, we need to show the U. S. Department of Defense that we are working hard and are helping our clients receive contracts.
 Your award information is kept confidential.
-The NWLA PTAC consolidates the awards reported by clients and reports only that total number.
+The NWLA PTAC consolidates the award amounts reported by clients and reports only the total number.

 Must I be a member of the Chamber of Commerce to receive PTAC services?

 No. PTAC services are free of charge whether you are a Chamber member or not.